humeinstein/holbertonschool-zero_day/README.md

-This is the readme file for my first commit using git and github through the terminal.
-This is very nice.
+This is the readme file for my first commit using git and github through the terminal, it contains various firsts such as VM, emacs, and using git.